The Value of Time: Kristin Brindley's Story

 Kristin grew up “in the middle of nowhere, Michigan,” where she was the first in her family to graduate from college.

-While managing a Cutco office in Virginia, Kristin moved to Maryland and started a realtor program, maintaining around 5,000 customers, 1,000 of whom were Realtors.
-As she began developing more relationships through Realtor gifts, her involvement in the real estate community grew.
+While managing a Cutco office in Virginia, Kristin moved to Maryland and started a real estate agent program, maintaining around 5,000 customers, 1,000 of whom were agents.
+As she began developing more relationships through agent gifts, her involvement in the real estate community grew.

 During her time with Cutco, she became friends with Remington Ramsey, another top salesman.
 When Remington began a new endeavor, Real Producers, he recruited Kristin for a publisher position.

 “When Remington first reached out about the opportunity, I was immediately interested since it went hand-in-hand with the relationships I had prior, but offered more freedom.”